tingwei758/tingwei758/README.md

 💡 Lead Software Developer at DRW
 👨‍🎓 Master of Management in Analytics (MMA) student at McGill
 🎓 Bachelor in Data Science at UWaterloo
-🔖 Professional Experience in Data Analytics, Machine learning, Full-Stack Software Developement, Quantitative Analysis (Equity Investing)
+🔖 Professional Experience in Data Analytics, Machine learning, Full-Stack Software Developement, Quantitative Analysis
 🏆 Winner of multiple Math and Data Competitions
 ☕ Barista during the day
 🍸 Bartender at night